AzureSkiesAndButterflies/AzureSkiesAndButterflies.github.io/index.md

 These applications I found and researched are reliable and safe to use:
 - Ecosia
 - Ocean Hero
+- Good Guide
+- Oroeco
+- Geco Air
+- IRecycle
+- Earth Hero
+- Forest
--
+- JouleBug

-### Find programs that participate in helping then environment
+### Find programs that participate in helping the environment

 ### Conserve water and electricity usage